spryker/spryker-docs/docs/scos/user/features/202108.0/company-account-feature-overview/company-accounts-overview.md

-Company accoounts allow to build an organizational structure of your B2B business.
+Company accounts let you build an organizational structure of your B2B business.

 ## Company